-As indicated previously, Mediolanum defines Group Embedded Value to include the impact of marking to market of all other assets and liabilities relating to non-covered business, including shareholdings in publicly listed companies, the elimination of intangible assets such as goodwill, and the inclusion of the value of in-force asset management and Italian banking businesses.
+As indicated previously, Mediolanum defines Group Embedded Value to include the impact of marking to market, where appropriate, other assets and liabilities relating to non-covered business, the elimination of intangible assets such as goodwill and the inclusion of the value of in-force asset management and Italian banking businesses.
+This year, Mediolanum has changed the methodology used in the valuation of its participation in Mediobanca in order to be consistent with the IFRS accounts where an independent assessment is consolidated using the net equity method.
 This section shows details of these items.